lithorse/RikardQLAssignment/README.md

 Implement a GUI containing 1 world map and 2 buttons – READ and CLEAR.

 Technologies used
-Backend: .NET Core API
+Backend: .NET Core 2.2 and Web API
 Frontend: Vue.js
 Map: Google Maps

 Mandatory requirements
 1. Pressing the READ button should read a number of coordinates from the server-side code and display the coordinates as pins on the world map.
 The pins are labeled with text stored with the coordinates.

-**Solution:** Pressing the Read button gets a set of Position objects containing coordinates from a .net core based API.
+**Solution:** Pressing the Read button gets a set of Position objects containing coordinates from a .NET Core based API.
 These are converted to Google Maps API compatible markers and displayed on the map.
 A label is shown with the markers when hovered over.

 2. Pressing CLEAR should remove the pins from the map.
 **Solution:** Pressing the Clear button clears the list of markers to display.

 3. The coordinates should consist of latitude, longitude and a short text (15 characters) stored in the contained database or file.
 **Solution:** The Position object contains latitude, longitude and a title stored in a SQL database

 4. The HTML file should reference at least one JavaScript file and one CSS file.

-+**Solution:** Frontend built with Vue references several .js files and one .scss file.
+**Solution:** Frontend built with Vue references several .js files and one .scss file.

 5. No Postbacks should be made.
 **Solution:** No postbacks are made.

 6. Every third time the READ button is pressed a (one) the coordinates retrieved from the backend should form a mathematical pattern and be displayed on the map
 **Solution:** Every third time the Read button is pressed a different route is called on the API to get a set of markers that form a circle.

 Optional requirements

 7. Add an additional button MY LOCATION that uses the browser geoLocation to place an additional pin on the map presenting your current position.
 **Solution:** Pressing the My Location button gets the Geolocation of the browser and places a marker on the map at that position.

 8. Add the possibility to input latitude and longitude on the client and a button to place a marker on that location on the map
 **Solution:** Two fields to input latitude and longitude and a button labeled Set Marker to add a marker at the specified coordinates.

 9. Make the world map stretch horizontally to always have 100% width of the viewport and make it respond to resizing the browser window.
 **Solution:** World map width is always 100% width of viewport.

 10. Structure your solution so that appropriate layers may reside on different server machines.

 11. Invoke server-side methods asynchronously.

 12. Integrate a DI framework of your own choice
 **Solution:** Makes use of the Asp.net core DI framework